DanielFerrariR/tr2sa/README.md

-# Trade Republic PDF to Snowball Analytics CSV
+# jstr: Use TradeRepublic in terminal

-Small script to convert the Trade Republic Securities PDF to Snowball Analytics CSV
+This is a library for the private API of the Trade Republic online brokerage.
+It is not affiliated with Trade Republic Bank GmbH.

 ## Steps

-1 - Install Node 20.10.0
+1 - Install Node 20.19.0

 2 - npm install